tarantool/doc/doc/tooling/luajit_memprof.rst

 As for investigating the Lua code with the help of profiling reports, it is always code-dependent and there can't be hundred per cent definite recommendations in this regard.
-Nevertheless, you can see some of the things in the :ref:`Profiling report analysis example <profiler_analysis>` later.
+Nevertheless, you can see some of the things in the :ref:`Profiling a report analysis example <profiler_analysis>` later.

-Also, below is the :ref:`FAQ <profiler_faq>` section with the questions that most probably can arise while using profiler.
+Also, below is the :ref:`FAQ <profiler_faq>` section with the questions that most probably can arise while using the profiler.

 .. _profiler_faq: